keera-studios/magic-cookies/README.md

 You may want to take a look at the Open Source game [Haskanoid](http://github.com/ivanperez-keera/haskanoid), which supports Wiimote & Kinect and is also written in Haskell using [Yampa](http://github.com/ivanperez-keera/Yampa).

 ## Isn't it a bit strange, to use github for a closed-source project?
-Possibly, but Github doesn't have a problem with that (other companies, like Valve, are doing the same thing).
+Possibly, but Github doesn't have a problem with that (we spoke with them before doing it).

 We also publish [open source code on github](https://github.com/keera-studios).